 Coffee concentrates are rich in flavor and are an easier, faster way to have strong coffee at home.
 Just add a little water to dilute the concentrate, and you have a great base for your espresso drinks.

 To steam your milk at home, you can use a handheld milk frother.
 The milk needs to be preheated before adding it to the frother.
 Once it is frothed, add the milk to the coffee concentrate.
 Next, mix in your brown sugar and hazelnut flavoring, and you have your own cappuccino!

 Last but certainly not least, a pumpkin spice drink — it had to make the list!
 There is a reason why it’s such a fall staple.
 It’s delicious, and everyone knows it.
 Even if it brings jokes and teases along with it, pumpkin spice is a fabulous fall beverage.

 White mocha added to pumpkin spice results in a delicious, sweet, extra creamy coffee that encapsulates a fall scented candle on a rainy day.
-The best way to make your own pumpkin spice white mocha at home is through a coffee concentrate, hot water, pumpkin pie spice, vanilla, and milk.
+The best way to make your own White mocha added to pumpkin spice results in a delicious, sweet, extra creamy coffee that encapsulates a fall scented candle on a rainy day.
+The best way to make your own pumpkin spice white mochapumpkin spice white mocha at home is through a at home is through a coffee concentratecoffee concentrate, hot water, pumpkin pie spice, vanilla, and milk. , hot water, pumpkin pie spice, vanilla, and milk.